dr460nf1r3/firedragon-browser/README.md

 - [PBMode Security](https://wiki.mozilla.org/Security/Tracking_protection)
 - Latest Fingerprinting as an option in `firedragon.cfg` (you can copy to your own `firedragon.overrides.cfg` and enable there)

+If you want to tweak behaviors or some of your workflows don't work well due to some features not triggered according to your preferences, here are some guidelines:

+TROUBLESHOOTING STEPS

+If you have some issues with Firedragon, follow these steps.

+    - Close the browser before anything else
+    - Create a new Profile by opening Terminal and typing 'firedragon -P' then creating a new Profile and launching from it to test your issue
+      -If the issue persists, rename '/usr/lib/firedragon/firedraon.cfg' and '~/.firedragon/[YOUR_PROFILE]/firedragon.overrides.cfg' to something else and relaunch Firedragon.
+The UI will look quite different (if not, you got file corruption) then test your issue.
+        -If the issue is gone, here are some Tips on how to find the setting in 'firedragon.cfg' that causes it:
+          -Instead of changing every setting one by one, delete an entire Category or Section.
+Then relaunch.
+If nothing changes, bring back the settings and perform the same action on the next Category/Section.
+Once it does change something, then you know for sure it’s 1 or multiple settings part of that Category/Settings.
+This method will save you huge amount of time.
+    - Change your User Agent to something different (it’s in the UI, Settings pane) and validate it did change before you test your issue by visiting websites such as https://www.whatismybrowser.com/detect/what-is-my-user-agent/

+If after all these steps you still get the same issue, then it is not Firedragon related.

 <img src="https://gitlab.com/dr460nf1r3/dragonwolf-settings/-/raw/master/home.png/" alt="FireDragon Screenshot">
 <img src="https://gitlab.com/dr460nf1r3/dragonwolf-settings/-/raw/master/about.png/" alt="About FireDragon" >
 <img src="https://gitlab.com/dr460nf1r3/dragonwolf-settings/-/raw/master/firefox-wordmark.png/" alt="firefox-wordmark" >